Boolector/boolector/doc/pyboolector.rst

 Automatic Constant Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  For almost every method of :class:`~boolector.Boolector` that creates nodes, instead of passing arguments of the type :class:`~boolector.BoolectorNode`, the Python API allows to pass constants as arguments.
+  For almost every method of :class:`~pyboolector.Boolector` that creates nodes, instead of passing arguments of the type :class:`~pyboolector.BoolectorNode`, the Python API allows to pass constants as arguments.
   The only requirement is that it must be possible to derive the bit width of the constant operands from the remaining operands.
-  For example, binary operators like :func:`~boolector.Boolector.Add` operands may be a constant, and its bit width will be derived from the other non-constant operand, e.g.: ::
+  For example, binary operators like :func:`~pyboolector.Boolector.Add` operands may be a constant, and its bit width will be derived from the other non-constant operand, e.g.: ::